dsbarnes/DesignFundamentals/Portfolio.md

 -  - I want, as HR, to put a square peg, in a square hole
 - Marks and Logos

+# The 5 commandments of design
+- Design Thinking
+- Leading (way / pathfinding) - Tell a story
+- Show the process
+- Use dimension
+- let it breath

 # (potential) Template
 Criteria:
 1. First Impression